-In the last week, solve at least ten previous years’ NEET and AIPMT question papers.
+In the last week, solve at least ten previous years’ NEET question papers.
 This should help you become familiar with the NEET question pattern, difficulty levels of questions asked in the exam, and gauge your understanding of the NEET syllabus you have covered.

 Always Remember :

 - NEET 2020 exam has negative marking.
 So, if you do not know an answer, leave it altogether.
 Do not go for guesswork as you may end up losing marks for a wrong answer.